-Our principal sources of liquidity consist of our cash and cash equivalents, short-term deposits and marketable securities (which aggregated \$3,683 million as of December 31, 2014), our cash flow from operations, and our net financial income.
+Our principal sources of liquidity consist of our cash and cash equivalents, short-term deposits and marketable securities (which aggregated \$3,615 million as of December 31, 2015) and our cash flow from operations.
 We believe that these sources of liquidity will be sufficient to satisfy our capital expenditure requirements for the next twelve months.